guildai/guild.ai/pages/docs/tutorials/training-and-prediction-with-cloudml.md

 for more information on Cloud ML's supported environments.

 By default, Cloud ML operations in Guild AI use the `BASIC` scale tier, which is suitable for small models and experimentation.
-Let's train again with the `STANDARD_1` scale tier.
-We'll use the same number of training steps as our previous run (10,000) so we can compare the performance of the two runs.
+We can alternatively use the `STANDARD_1` scale tier, which uses multiple workers to train the model in parallel.

-Train with the `STANDARD_1` scale tier and 10,000 steps by running:
+Train the model again using 10,000 steps, but this time on the `STANDARD_1` scale tier:

 ``` command
 guild run cloudml-train \